-(The following list has been created from experiences with remote learning last term.
-Please feel free to add things you've learned during the discussion)
+(The following list has been created from past experiences with remote learning.
+Please feel free to add things you've learned that make for a better remote learning experience during the discussion).

-- Do not log into class while you are still under the covers in bed. - Come to class fully clothed. - Zoom chat etiquette is the same as verbal chat etiquette. - Be respectful with the comments you make in the chat. - Stay on topic. - o Generally speaking, do not use the chat in the same way you use this feature on social media. - Avoid distractions. - Only have the course up on your screen. - Wear headphones to help cut out external noise. - Stay off your phone during class!!!
-Seriously, I can see when you are looking at your phone.
-Cell phones in general are a pet peeve of mine, so I am hypersensitive to their misuse during class. - If for some reason I am dropped from the Zoom lecture, please give me a few minutes to log back in.
-This issue only occurred three times last term, but I wanted to establish a protocol in case it happens again. - If you have pets who are not camera shy, you must introduce them to the class at least once throughout the term.
+- Do not log into class while you are still under the covers in bed.
+Come to class fully clothed. - Zoom chat etiquette is the same as verbal chat etiquette.
+Be respectful with the comments you make in the chat.
+Stay on topic.
+Do not use the chat in the same way you use this feature on social media. - Avoid distractions.
+Only have the course up on your screen.
+Wear headphones to help cut out external noise.

+- Same as with in-class attendance, stay off your phone during class!!!
+Seriously, I can often tell when you are looking at your phone. - If for some reason I am dropped from the Zoom lecture, please give me a few minutes to log back in.
+This issue only occurs on rare occasions, but I wanted to establish a protocol in case it happens again. - If you have pets who are not camera shy, you must introduce them to the class at least once throughout the term.